Auditions

 • Theoretical questions such as keys, major and minor scales, intervals and chords.

-In addition to undertaking the test, applicants are asked to provide details of their theoretical background and copies of any recent certificates.
+In addition to undertaking the test, applicants may be asked to provide details of their theoretical background and copies of any recent certificates.
 The test is similar in content to the SACE Music Studies exam - past SACE Music Studies exam papers are available from the SACE website.

 • Audition terms and conditions